Islandora/islandora_newspaper_batch/README.md

 Preprocessed newspaper issues into database entries.

 Options:
  --aggregate_ocr                           A flag to cause OCR to be aggregated to issues, if OCR is also being generated per-page.
  --content_models                          A comma-separated list of content models to assign to the objects.
-Only applies to the "newspaper issue"
+Only applies to the "newspaper issue" level object.
-                                           level object.
  --create_pdfs                             A flag to cause PDFs to be created in newspaper issues.
-Page PDF creation is dependant on the configuration
-                                           within Drupal proper.
+Page PDF creation is dependant on the configuration within Drupal proper.
  --directory_dedup                         A flag to indicate that we should avoid repreprocessing newspaper issues which are located in directories.
+ --do_not_generate_hocr                    A flag to disallow conditional HOCR generation.
  --do_not_generate_ocr                     A flag to disallow conditional OCR generation.

- --do_not_generate_hocr                    A flag to disallow conditional HOCR generation.

  --email_admin                             A flag to notify the site admin when the newspaper issue is fully ingested (depends on Rules being enabled).
  --namespace                               The namespace for objects created by this command.
 Defaults to namespace set in Fedora config.
+ --output_set_id                           A flag to indicate whether to print the set ID of the preprocessed newspaper issues.
  --parent                                  The newspaper object to which the generated items should be added.
-Only applies to the "newspaper issue" level
+Only applies to the "newspaper issue" level object.
+If
-                                           object.
-If "directory" and the directory containing the newspaper issue description is a valid PID, it will
-                                           be set as the parent.
-If this is specified and itself is a PID, all newspapers issue will be related to the
+                                           "directory" and the directory containing the newspaper issue description is a valid PID, it will be set as the parent.
+If this is specified and itself is a PID, all newspapers issue will be related to the given PID.
-                                           given PID.
 Required.
  --parent_relationship_pred                The predicate of the relationship to the parent.
 Defaults to "isMemberOf".
  --parent_relationship_uri                 The namespace URI of the relationship to the parent.
-Defaults to
+Defaults to "info:fedora/fedora-system:def/relations-external#".
-                                           "info:fedora/fedora-system:def/relations-external#".
- --target                                  The target to directory or zip file to scan.
+ --scan_target                             The target to directory or zip file to scan.
 Required.
  --type                                    Either "directory" or "zip".
 Required.
- --wait_for_metadata                       A flag to indicate that we should hold off on trying to ingest newspaper issues until we have metadata
+ --wait_for_metadata                       A flag to indicate that we should hold off on trying to ingest newspaper issues until we have metadata available for them at the
-                                           available for them at the newspaper issue level.
+                                           newspaper issue level.

 Aliases: inbp
 ```